LINCOLNSHIRE WILDLIFE TRUST

 Perhaps your group would like a change of scenery and would like to participate in something a little different.

-can be conducted informally to provide an interesting, exciting day
+available to schools can be conducted informally to provide an interesting,

 The Education Officer is available weekdays, evenings and weekends (by arrangement).